john-royal/alchemy-docs-astro/src/content/docs/guides/planetscale.md

 ---
-title: PlanetScale
+title: Getting Started with PlanetScale
 description: Get started with PlanetScale serverless MySQL databases using Alchemy's Infrastructure-as-Code approach for database and branch management.
 sidebar:
   order: 20
 ---

-# Getting Started with PlanetScale

 This guide will walk you through setting up a PlanetScale serverless MySQL database with branching workflow using Alchemy.